STMicroelectronics/lsm6dsv16x-rs/examples/mlc_gym_stm32f401re_embassy/README.md

 # LSM6DSV16X 4D Gesture Detection on STM32F401RE Nucleo with I2C and External Interrupt (Embassy Executor)

 This example demonstrates how to detect 4D gestures (X/Y up/down events) using the **LSM6DSV16X** inertial measurement unit (IMU) sensor interfaced with an **STM32F401RE** microcontroller board.
-The sensor is configured via a UCF-generated register sequence to recognize these gestures.
+The sensor is configured via a JSON-generated register sequence to recognize these gestures.

 The program uses the **Embassy** asynchronous executor framework for embedded Rust, communicating with the sensor over I2C and outputting detected gesture events over UART.